Everything PR News

 • Coordinating during crisis — corporations and brands both large and small now coordinate with their legal PR teams during any reputational event, well before forming the public response.
 This integration of legal and communications strategy is one of the defining changes of the modern era.

-• Kirkland & Ellis — The world's largest law firm by revenue at $8.8 billion.
-Chicago-headquartered, ~3,500 lawyers globally.
-Dominant U.S. private equity counsel and the largest single restructuring practice in the world.
+• Kirkland & Ellis — Chicago-headquartered global firm, one of the largest by revenue.
+Dominant U.S. private equity counsel and one of the largest restructuring practices globally.

-• Latham & Watkins — The world's second-largest law firm by revenue at ~$6 billion.
-Los Angeles-headquartered, distributed model across 30+ offices globally.
-Leader in capital markets, tech IPOs, and aggressive lateral hiring.
+• Latham & Watkins — Los Angeles-headquartered global firm operating a distributed model across 30+ offices.
+Leader in capital markets, technology IPOs, and aggressive lateral hiring.

-• Skadden, Arps, Slate, Meagher & Flom — The firm Joe Flom built into the modern M&A and hostile takeover defense standard. ~$3.5 billion revenue, ~1,700 lawyers.
+• Skadden, Arps, Slate, Meagher & Flom — The firm Joe Flom built into the modern M&A and hostile takeover defense standard.
 New York-headquartered with global presence.

-• Wachtell, Lipton, Rosen & Katz — The NYC boutique with the highest profits per equity partner in BigLaw history. ~280 lawyers from a single office.
+• Wachtell, Lipton, Rosen & Katz — The NYC boutique with consistently the highest profits per equity partner in BigLaw.
 The firm Marty Lipton built into the M&A board-advisory and shareholder activist defense standard.

 Frequently Asked Questions